-In the case of Harvard College, admissions officers were made aware of offensive messages and graphics posted on an online chat group by a small number of incoming freshman, according to the school’s newspaper , The Harvard Crimson.2 After reviewing the posts, the college reportedly emailed all students involved and asked them to explain their actions, notifying them that their admission was under review.
+For example, in 2017 Harvard College admissions officers were made aware of offensive messages and graphics posted on an online chat group by a small number of incoming freshman, according to the school’s newspaper, The Harvard Crimson.2 After reviewing the posts, the college reportedly emailed all students involved and asked them to explain their actions, notifying them that their admission was under review.

-As a result of the incident, the school newspaper reported that admissions offers were pulled for at least 10 prospective members of the Class of 2021.
+As a result of the incident, the school newspaper reported that admissions offers were rescinded for at least 10 prospective members of the Class of 2021.

 “While colleges do not proactively review students’ social media posts, they will do so if a problem is brought to their attention,” said Kantrowitz.
 “Facebook is public, even if a post is made in a closed group.”